 What Is Homeowners Insurance?

 Rental homeowners insurance is designed to protect the structure of your home and the personal belongings inside it.
 It also offers liability coverage in case someone is injured on your property.
 A standard policy typically covers damage caused by events like fire, storms, theft, and certain types of water damage.
+Beyond these, it may also help cover additional living expenses if your home becomes uninhabitable due to a covered loss, such as paying for temporary accommodation or meals.

 Who Pays for Home Insurance When Renting?